OriLevi026/Video-To-Report-Generation-App/README.md

     ```

 ### Usage
-run and open the streamlit link from console (soon you could try it through a link)
+run and open the HTML file in your browser for results